martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 # IANA Considerations

+## QUIC Version Registry

+This document request that IANA add the following entry to the QUIC version
+registry:

+Value: TBD

+Status: permanent

+Specification: This document

+Change Controller: IETF

+Contact: QUIC WG

 ## QUIC Transport Parameter Registry

 This draft chooses a transport parameter (0x5641) to minimize the risk of